 Once you find a scent or two you like, stick with it.
 The point is to experiment within your comfort zone, so to speak.
-Play around with a few samples until you lock down a scent (or two) that serve as an extension of your personality.
+Play around with a few samples until you lock down a scent (or two) that serves as an extension of your personality.
 Don’t be afraid to mix it up on your path to discovering what is your olfactory ideal.
 Nail down on the general ideas of the scents you like (woodsy, citrusy, etc) then focus in on specific brands and offerings.

 Much like a quality watch, or a custom suit, the fragrance you wear should also be looked at as an investment, namely because you’ll more than likely wear it every day, so it becomes a part of you.
 A decent bottle of the good stuff will set you back about $55+, for a 4 to 5 oz. bottle, and with regular use, could last anywhere from four to six months.
 If you find something you really love, don’t hesitate to invest in it.
 The more you love it, the more you’ll wear it.

 Not to leave you completely empty-handed, here are a few key recommendations:

 A modern classic, this scent is bold and complex (citrus and spice notes) but light enough to wear during the daytime.

 A rich, patchouli-based fragrance from the man who’s the foremost expert on luxurious style.